-Romania has some superb driving roads, but they are not always so easy to find.
+Romania has some superb motorcycle routes / driving roads, but they are not always so easy to find.
 Below I have shared some of the more spectacular roads, and a link to google maps to show the specific route.
-As a biker myself of almost 40 years, I can tell you, biking in Romania can be more dangerous than most countries you have encountered until now.
-Examples of risks include potholes, slow trucks, random parking at dangerous black spots, drivers ignoring white lines, and so forth, so you might find yourself knee-down on a blind bend, well within your lane, confronted suddenly as you round a bend, by an oncoming car on the wrong side.
+As a motorbike rider myself of almost 40 years I can tell you, motorbiking in Romania, particularly long roads between cities, can be, with the wrong mindset, more dangerous than many western countries you have encountered until now.
+Examples of risks include potholes, slow trucks, cattle, horse carriages, random parking at dangerous black spots, drivers ignoring white lines, U-turns and 90c turns over white lines and so forth, so you might find yourself knee-down on a blind bend, well within your lane, confronted suddenly as you round a bend, by an oncoming car on the wrong side.
 On one of the routes below, I witnessed an accident at 3am & it was 90+ mins before an ambulance came, with a tailback of perhaps 8km on a mountain road between Sibiu and Arges.
 You almost need to re-learn your defensive measures when driving here.
 To be safe, follow some basic rules, including:

 - do not ride at night (it’s very common to come across an unlit horse and carriage on fast, twisty roads)